ING: A Customer-Centric Digital Leader Quickly Expanding Outside Benelux

 - Changes in Basel Rules: The new Basel IV rules for Regulatory Capital Calculation and Reporting have yet to be agreed upon, as European banks and the European Commission argue that the new rules favour U.S. banks, where the economy depends less on bank loans for financing than on capital markets.
 The proposed new rules place constraints on the use of internal rating models for low-default portfolios where there is a lot of model risk and the banks can easily manipulate.

 The big sticking point in the talks is the output floor, which limits how much lower banks' estimates of asset risk generated by their own statistical models can go compared with those produced by standard formulas set by regulators.
 The Basel Committee and the Americans are pushing for a deal under which the floor would begin to phase in at 45 percent in 2021, rising to 75 percent in 2027.
 A transitional maximum risk weight cap is also proposed for residential real estate exposures, a major concern for many European banks, including ING.
-The French, German and Dutch complain that the resolution regimes in Europe are different and as such they can recover more money from bad corporate loans and mortgages than their U.S. peers.
+The French, German and Dutch complain that the resolution regimes in Europe are different, and as such they can recover more money from bad corporate loans and mortgages than their U.S. peers.
 They have, therefore, found the 75% floor unacceptable and continue to fight it rigorously.

 - Large Exposure to some High-Risk Industry Sectors: Each wholesale bank focuses on its strengths, and ING has significant specialisation in some risky economic sectors, such as Oil & Gas (2.1% NPL ratio), Metals & Mining (6% NPL ratio, primarily attributed to Ukrainian and Russian Metals & Mining exposure) and Shipping / Ports (4.1% NPL ratio).